 A healthy open-door policy can improve team collaboration and efficiency in many ways.

-Let’s take a look at some of its greatest advantages.
+So, let’s take a closer look at some of these advantages.

 The relationship between trust and open-door policies is reciprocal — you can’t have one without the other.